bradypp/personal-website/src/content/home/projects/personal-website/index.md

 My personal site was built using the modern React SSR framework, Gatsby.js.

-I took advantage of GraphQL and the many Gatsby plugins to thoroughly optimize the site and easily query data from different data sources.

-The implemented dark mode involves injecting a script before loading the content to detect user theme preferences then updating the relevant CSS variables.
+I took advantage of GraphQL and the many Gatsby plugins to thoroughly optimize the site and implemented a dark mode which involves detecting user theme preferences and updating the CSS before first load.